If you’re looking for a great “first houseplant,” it’s hard to beat an aloe vera plant.

 What type of soil does an aloe vera plant need?

-Aloe vera plants thrive in well-draining soil that doesn’t hold too much water.
-I recommend using a pre-made cactus and succulent soil blend for planting or repotting aloe.
+Aloe vera plants thrive in well-draining potting soil that doesn’t hold too much water.
+I recommend using a pre-made cactus and succulent soil potting mix blend for planting or repotting aloe.

 If you decide to repot your aloe plant, make sure to use a pot with the proper drainage holes.
-You want to have space for excess water to run out of your pot; otherwise it will leave your soil too moist and cause rotting
+You want to have space for excess water to run out of your pot; otherwise it will leave your soil too moist and cause rotting, a common problem for aloe plants.

 Aloe Vera Plants and Insects